-NGU used a modified HummingbirdTM EM and magnetic helicopter survey system designed to obtain low level, slow speed, detailed airborne EM and magnetic data (Geotech 1997).
+NGU used a modified Hummingbird[TM] EM and magnetic helicopter survey system designed to obtain low level, slow speed, detailed airborne EM, and magnetic data (Geotech 1997).
 The system was supplemented by a Radiation Solutions RSX-5, 1024 channel gamma-ray spectrometer, installed under the main body of the helicopter, used to map ground concentrations of U, Th and K, and radiation Total Counts.

-The airborne survey initial phase was from June 23rd to July 8th in the Verdal area, later continued in Snåsa area from August 14th and fully completed August 29th, 2020.
+The data were acquired from May 20th to June 19th, 2021, from the base near Byglandsfjord community center.
 A Eurocopter AS350-B3 (LN-OSD) from helicopter company Pegasus Helicopter AS was used during the survey.
-The survey lines were spaced 200 meters apart, with lines oriented at 100°.
-The magnetic and electromagnetic sensors are housed in a single 7 meters long bird, towed 30 meters below the helicopter, and flown at an average of about 55 meters above the topographic surface.
+The survey lines were spaced 200 meters apart, with lines oriented at 90° in UTM zone 32.
+The magnetic and electromagnetic sensors are housed in a single 7 meters long bird, towed 30 meters below the helicopter, and flown at an average of 55 meters above the topographic surface.